MicrosoftDocs/msteams-docs/msteams-platform/tabs/what-are-tabs.md

 For personal (static) tabs you can pin a `contentUrl` to chat or meeting tabs.
 This allows you to skip the mandatory configuration dialog and get your users to use the app much faster.
 You can also change the `contentUrl` at runtime.
 This allows you to build one tab object that works in all surface areas of Teams.
 For more information, see [migrate your configurable tab to personal (static) tab.](~/tabs/how-to/create-channel-group-tab.md#migrate-your-configurable-tab-to-personal-static-tab)

-You can have multiple channels or group tabs, and up to 16 personal tabs per app.
+You can have multiple channels or group tabs, and up to 16 personal (static) tabs per app.

 ### Tools to build tabs